nikolayg/nikgrozev-website/_posts/blog/2015-07-14-overview-of-modern-concurrency-and-parallelism-concepts.md

 ```

-Computing Fibonacci is not be the most impressive or useful example.
+Computing Fibonacci is not the most impressive or useful example.
 Indeed, there is a much better use case.
 Let's assume we have a wrapper of a native async
 library for downloading HTTP resources.
 The methods of this library can be provided with callbacks,
 which are executed once the async operation completes.
 In this scenario, the fiber can start an